 Does ‘having a family’ mean you are with your family every single moment and there’s nothing they can do without you?
 Or is it about being fully present with your parenting and become a role model to your children?

 Having a career or a family are about the hours you spend.
 You can be in the office 65 hours, be super busy, look important, get paid, yet be left with an empty feeling inside.
-How many hours you spend on 'work' hardly defines how passionate you are about it or if you are using your inherent gifts.
+How many hours you spend on ‘work’ hardly defines how passionate you are about it or if you are using your inherent talents.

 Marisa, a DrivenWoman member in Switzerland, didn’t want to leave her kids behind for anything ordinary.
 She defined her best outcome for her career and 6 months later got her dream job.
 She said she only wanted to work 40% and she got the job.
 She’s a researcher, women’s ambassador in AI and last week she did her TEDx talk.

-False assumption 2: There's life balance
+False assumption 2: You can reach life balance

 We tend to think there are women out there who are living in this perfect harmony and balance every day.
 Perhaps you think I’m one of those miracle women.
 Let me break it to you, I’m not, and I’m pretty sure there are no such miracle women out there.